Seneca-ICTOER/OPS705/docs/Labs/lab2.md

 Submit to Blackboard **full-desktop** screenshots (PNG/JPG) of the following:
 1. Results of a successful run of `labcheck2.sh`.
 1. Logging in to your Linux VM without a password on port **22222**.
-1. Run the `yum update` command to show there are no further updates to install and screenshot the result.
+1. Run the `apt update && apt upgrade` command to show there are no further updates to install and screenshot the result.
-1. Service status of *firewalld* and *iptables*.
+1. Service status of *netfiler-persistent*.
-1. Listing of your modified firewall rules.
+1. Listing of your modified firewall rules: `sudo iptables -nvL --line`
 1. A full view of the contents of your **othertext.txt** file.
 1. A full view of the contents of **~/.ssh/authorized_keys**.
 1. Listing of your applied artifacts in Azure for your Windows Server VM.